rapsoj/crop-yield-estimate/final-submission/README.md

 **Folder structure**:
 - the “submission.ipynb” file is the only notebook that needs to be run.
 It includes both preprocessing and modeling.
-- the “shapley_model.ipynb contains our exploratory model, containing a train-test split on the training set and examining shapley values to select the best features in our final model.
-This notebook is provided as additional information, but does not need to be run for predictions.
 - the “data” folder includes the datasets provided for this competition
 - the “pipeline” folder includes the preprocessing .py files (cleaning.py, feature_engineering.py, scaling.py, feature_selection.py, dim_reduction.py and clustering.py)
 - the “submission.csv” file is output by the model and includes IDs and Yield predictions for the test set.